 |It is happening... again|

-There were other annoying things, all involving the fame of the show itself, and its subsequent burden of becoming the show we all told our friends about rather than the show it wanted to be.
+There were other annoying things, all involving the fame of the show itself, for a craze had sprung up by the cliffhanger, and thus the show now had the burden of becoming the show we all told our friends about rather than the show it wanted to be.
 1991 was a very special time to have just moved back east from Seattle; thanks to the show, the whole Pacific NW fantasia had come to mainstream America, riding my rearview like a plague, bringing gourmet coffee, Nirvana, Starbucks, and flannel depression.
-SILENCE OF THE LAMBS came out around the same time as season two and took the whole moody serial killer thing to a whole other level; the sudden appearance of Cooper's ex-partner, psycho super-genius Wyndham Earle late seemed a rather hamfisted case of the original imitating its imitators.
+I was deep into it all.
+SILENCE OF THE LAMBS came out around the same time as season two -- you could feel the TWIN PEAKS air in its veins--and took the whole moody serial killer thing to a whole other level.
+Naturally the sudden appearance of Cooper's ex-partner, psycho super-genius Wyndham Earle late seemed a rather hamfisted case of the original imitating its imitators.
 Dumb shit like the one-eyed crazy wife Nadine thinking she's back in high school exhibiting superhuman strength after an amnesia conk; the puppy-eyed David Schwimmer-esque agoraphobe with the special diary; James--the bland leather jacketed, dumb-as-a-post pretty boy with the dyed-black hair--embroiled in a femme fatale's rich husband killing scheme like goddamned John Garfield; the love affair and pregnancy between the dangerously incompetent buffoon cop and the baby-voice nitwit receptionist at the sheriff's office; Josie Packard's old Hong Kong pimp flying in to raise hell over a perceived double cross; Ghostwood Estates, Joan Chen, the boring ass fuck - "less oppressive shadow" of Peggy Lipton, the poor man's Patrick Swayze; idiot James blaming himself for everything that goes wrong...
 There's so little of that resonant Lynch surrealism because the traumatic disruption of the primal scene isn't there, the underlying dread of a real, dark, reality-altering secret isn't there to vivify the symbology.

 Instead, dead husbands are now alive for no real reason; the furor surrounding a noted anonymous travel writer / food critic A.M.
 Wendt (what a chortle to be had over all the painfully trite mistaken identities!) seemed like some middle-aged hack who'd been banging out scripts since the Lucy Show days might think of as having "that Twin Peaks kinda kooky," like "that Barton Fink feeling," the sort they glean from a cheat sheet faxed over by their agent.

 I'm not blaming anyone in particular.
 If anything it's the public that are to be blamed, myself included.
 The whole TWIN PEAKS craze had broke out in full over the summer before -we were TWIN PEAKS obsessed but there were only seven episodes and now we had a long wait for more.
 And while more were being made, you could feel the pressure to not lose track of whatever they felt had led to the success.
 Lynch is a deep practitioner of transcendental meditation so that kind of pre-set acclaim can destabilize a 'right-sized' creative ego.
-A humble man with inner stillness is like a polite and gifted child who sings sweetly and musically and keeps quiet when asked because it know it's not in charge, but the man with no self-distance or humility lets the acclaim he's receiving puff out his ego control slide so it just never shuts up, shrill and incessant and laughing at its own jokes, a strutting marionette rather than a worthy king, he hears the praise and it just puffs him further out
+A humble man with inner stillness has an ego like a polite and gifted child who sings sweetly and musically and keeps quiet when asked because it knows it's not in charge, but the man with no self-distance or humility lets the acclaim he's receiving puff out his ego control slide so it just never shuts up, shrill and incessant and laughing at its own jokes.
+A strutting marionette rather than a worthy king, he hears the praise and it just puffs him further out.

 The problem was of course too many cooks.
 We could feel Lynch's unholy touch when he took control and directed episodes--they're infinitely more intriguing, darker, stranger, than the rest, more resonant.
 What's immediately apparent is the difference between true surrealism as above (reflecting the primal scene and subconscious incestuous dread) and 'quirky' - i.e. surrealism light.
 Whereas in Kubrick and Lynch (and Bunuel), the incongruous elements point towards dark subconscious desires, in the hack episodes the elements point only to older sitcom and soap plots.
 The bottom line being each director (aside from Lynch) on the series added their own flavor, and some were clearly hired guns with lots of different, mediocre TV dramas under their belts, who looked at the other episodes and rather than 'getting' the dark subtexts just thought "they haven't done an amnesia bit yet" or "what about a mistaken identity food critic bit?
 That always works!"
 They're like the dad who crashes his son's game of war and decides he can shoot around corners and make bullets go backwards.
 Half the kids leave but the son is trapped and then--so proud of himself--the dad boasts he's such a good dad for 'entering his son's imaginary world.'